-Program Pathways have been designed for each degree, certificate, and letter of recognition offered at HCC, and are located in the Academic Catalog with curricular requirements.
+Program Pathways have been designed for each degree offered at HCC, and are located in the Academic Catalog with curricular requirements.
 These pathways indicate the most expedient way to progress toward the credential and are suggested for full-time students who place into college-level coursework.
 Each student should make his or her own completion plan in collaboration with an academic advisor.